ace-wg/ace-group-oscore-profile/draft-ietf-ace-group-oscore-profile.md

 In the following, an authentication credential is denoted as "confirmed" if and only if the AS has achieved proof of possession of the private key associated with the public key of that authentication credential and such proof still holds.
 Otherwise, an authentication credential is denoted as "non confirmed".

-If the access token request specifies neither the 'client_cred_verify' parameter nor the 'client_cred_verify_mac' parameter, then the AS performs the following steps.
+If the access token request specifies none of the parameters 'token_series_id', 'client_cred_verify', and 'client_cred_verify_mac', then the AS performs the following steps.

 * The AS considers the authentication credential AUTH_CRED_C specified in the 'req_cnf' parameter of the access token request.